okram999/genai-assistant/README.md

 ## What is this?
 - A chatbot thats interacting with a Generative AI backend.
+In this project, contents from a text document is embedded in a picone db.
+These vectors are fed as context to the LLM to respond to the user queries.

 ## To run this project in your local workspace: